nuclia/nucliadb/docs/reference/role-based-security.md

 *Writer* role is intended for all write operations.
-That include creation, update and deletion of resources and fields, set and remove entities groups, labels and widgets, upload files, reindex resources and send resources to reprocess.
+That include creation, update and deletion of resources and fields, set and remove entities groups, labels, upload files, reindex resources and send resources to reprocess.